 * Parents receive the funding free at the point of delivery which will help by reducing the cost of fees

-The grant is divided up into three terms- Spring, summer and autumn and is awarded as follows: SPRING TERM (January-March) SUMMER TERM (April-July) AUTUMN TERM (September-December)
+The funding is divided up into three terms- Spring, Summer and Autumn and is awarded as follows: SPRING TERM (January-March) SUMMER TERM (April-July) AUTUMN TERM (September-December)

-Your child will be eligible for the grant the term after their second, third or fourth birthday.
+Your child will be eligible for the funding the term after their second or third birthday.
 At the start of each term there will be a headcount of every 2, 3 and 4 year old that attends the nursery and also of how many sessions they attend.
-We will need to see proof of age for all children claiming the grant to keep on our records if we haven’t already done so during your child’s induction.
+We will need to see proof of age for all children claiming the funding to keep on our records if we haven’t already done so during your child’s induction.
 This can be a birth certificate, passport or child’s red health book.

 There are a number of flexible ways to use the entitlement if the nursery can accommodate this, please speak to a member of the management team about this.
 Parents of children who pay additional fees will pay discounted fees each week for a number of weeks per term.
 We reserve the right to charge for meals and snacks where applicable.
 We do realise the process and calculations of Free Entitlement Funding can be confusing so please do not hesitate to speak to a member of the management team if you require more information.